andkhong/react-typescript-apollo/test/README.md

 Test Style Guide

 1. Use require over import.
   a.
-Import syntax doesn't matter in test environment
+Use require syntax.
+This is due to typescript throwing an error
   b.
-Module Resolution doesn't work in test enviornment.
+Module Resolution only works with src as base for now